|Learn how to increase your community’s ability to work together to affect conditions and outcomes that matter to local residents.|

 - Community sectors through which targets and agents of change can be reached or involved

-The behavioral strategies to be used.
+The behavior change strategies to be used.
 Approaches may include:

 For each strategy, consider what programs, policies, and/or practices should be created or modified.
 Make a list, keeping in mind how they work together to address the problem or goal.
 And finally, review your planning group’s strategies for: